Owen-Liuyuxuan/Hacking_dbw_mkz/ReadMe.md

 # Hacking_dbw_mkz

+Code for this repo will be transported to my another [repo](https://github.com/Owen-Liuyuxuan/final_design_ws)

 ## 1. Introduction
 This is a personal practice to hack into Dataspeed ADAS Development Vehicle Kit, which is a semi-open-source project for developing self-driving cars and their simulation using ROS and Gazebo.